Grow an outdoor herb garden and harvest essentials for your survival anytime, from food to natural herbal treatments.

 Proper soil preparation is the most important step!
 To get started, loosen the soil with a large garden fork.

-This will help your herb plants to have proper water drainage and will add an all natural fertilizer that will greatly benefit your herb plants as they grow!
+This will help your herb plants to have proper water drainage and will add an all-natural fertilizer which will greatly benefit your herb plants as they grow!

-Check out my previous article, Composting For Beginners, for more details on how you can get started with the process of composting!
+Check out my previous article, composting for beginners, for more details on how you can get started with the process of composting!

-Final Step – Plant Your Herbs
+3. Plant Your Herbs

-Plant your starter plants right into the ground in their space that you have set up for them.
-For beginners, I recommend starter plants over seeds because it’s just a head start that both you and your new herb plants will appreciate.
-You can buy the starter plants at any plant nursery.
+Plant your starter plants right into the ground in the space you set up for them.
+For beginners, I recommend starter plants over seeds because it’s just a head start both you and your new herb plants will appreciate.

 Water your plants when 2 inches below the soil’s surface becomes dry.
 Since not every climate is the same, the time it takes for the soil to dry out varies.

 A Little Down The Road… When To Harvest

-The best part of caring for your garden and watching the plants thrive (at least for me) is harvest time!
+The best part of caring for your herb garden and watching the plants thrive (at least for me) is harvest time!
 You take care of your plants, they take care of you!